We’re a leader in the colorectal cancer fight.

 Certified technologists use computer-processed X-rays to generate a scan of your body in “slices” for image accuracy.

 A combination of a magnetic field and radio waves creates three-dimensional images of specific areas of your body to determine if disease or physical anomalies are present.

 Positron emission tomography (PET) scan

-Physicians inject a small amount of a radioactive substance, known to be absorbed more into cancer cells than normal cells, into a vein.
+A small amount of a radioactive substance, known to be absorbed more into cancer cells than normal cells, is injected into a vein.
 A scanner then “finds” the cells that stand out.

 Lymph node biopsy